 Roku Premiere Hardware

-The device connects to your television via an HDMI cable.
+You will connect this device to your television using an HDMI cable.
 The device must be powered by using a micro USB adapter and cable or you can power the device via the USB port on your TV; however, this will slow down the device.
 Micro USB adapter and cables are included.

 Also included is the standard Roku remote without voice controls.
-The remote uses IR, so you’ll need to be within line of sight of the box, unlike newer devices which rely on Bluetooth.
+The remote uses IR, so you’ll need to be within line of sight of the box, unlike newer devices that rely on Bluetooth.
 The remote is matte black and very lightweight.
-The remote contains directional arrow buttons, a back, and home button, and also has reverse, fast-forward, and play buttons.
+This remote contains directional arrow buttons, a back and home button, and also has reverse, fast-forward, and play buttons.

-The remote also includes four shortcut buttons at the bottom that allows you to go directly to a streaming service app such as Netflix or Sling TV.
-Depending upon where you get the Roku Express Plus these four buttons may be different.
-Roku also offers the Roku mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search.
+The remote also includes four shortcut buttons at the bottom that allows you to go directly to a cord-cutting service app such as Netflix or Sling TV.
+Depending upon where you get the Roku Premiere these four buttons may be different.
+Also offered to users is the mobile app which allows you to use your smartphone as the remote, which also offers some advanced capabilities such as voice search.

 Roku Premiere Performance

-The platform is where Roku absolutely nails it.
+The platform is where the streamer absolutely nails it.
 It’s lightweight and fairly minimalist.
 The platform is not cluttered making scrolling smooth and quick with very little hints of lag.
 Users are able to stream content from the most popular streaming services and applications with ease.